-How do I calculate the annual total?
+Count the individual in the quarter in which the screening was first completed and documented in the client or consumer record.
+An individual might be reported more than once in the year if additional needs are identified.
+However, they should not be reported more than once per quarter.
 Although the 4 quarters can be summed to an annual total of individuals, these individuals might be duplicated across quarters.
-For example, an individual screeped for suicide risk ideation, or behavior in Q1 and in Q3 might be screened for suicide risk, ideation, or behavior in Q1 and in Q3 might be duplicated in the annual total.
-Instructions for Result Name: Enter the name/title of the screening done. describing results Result Description: Enter a brief description of who received the screening, the type of screening provided, and the name of the organization/provider who conducted it.
-Examples Result Name: ASQ for Veterans Result Description: During the quarter, five justice-involved veterans were screened with the ASQ for suicide risk.
+For example, an individual screened for suicide risk, ideation, or behavior in Q1 and in Q3 might be duplicated in the annual total.
+Result Name: Enter the name/title of the screening done.
+Result Description: Enter a brief description of who received the screening, the type of screening provided, and the name of the organization/provider who conducted it.
+Result Name: ASQ for Veterans Result Description: During the quarter, five justice-involved veterans were screened with the ASQ for suicide risk.
 Number: 5 Result Name: SAFE-T screening following Hurricane Maria Result Description: Following Hurricane Maria, our program screened 100 individuals in the community for symptoms of post-traumatic stress disorder and for suicide risk using the SAFE-T. As a result, we referred 9 individuals for crisis services this quarter.
 Number: 100 Result Name: Ask Suicide-Screening Questions (ASQ) Screening Tool Result Description: As a result of the grant and in this quarter, the Green Lake Behavioral Health Center administered the ASQ to 127 individuals at a participating primary care practice.
-Number: 127 Also reported in Individuals screened for crisis or mental-health services for suicide ideation should also be counted under S1.
+Number: 127 Individuals screened for crisis or mental-health services for suicide ideation should also be counted under S1.
 S3 is intended as a subset or disaggregation of S1.
 Referrals are typically a result of screening; individuals who were referred for mental-health services after a screening would also be included under R1, R2, and R3 as applicable.
 Screenings that are a routine part of the mental-health services for clients and documented under the NOMS client-level tool can be included.
-Version [ADDED] This indicator has been added to the CMHS IPP version approved in 2022.
+[ADDED] This indicator has been added to the CMHS IPP version approved in 2022.